genepattern/OutSplice/docs/v1/index.md

 2.  **OGSA initial filtering**

-The dotheogsa function from the Bioconductor package OGSA is sourced to remove junctions that may not be biologically relevant due to low expression or that have any difference between tumor and normal.
+The dotheogsa function from the Bioconductor package OGSA is sourced to remove junctions that may not be biologically relevant due to low expression or that don't have any difference between tumor and normal.
 In this package, we set a 0.1 RPM expression threshold for pre-filtering.

 3.  **OGSA outlier analysis**